 Avoid washing your face with hot water.

-Instead, opt for lukewarm if you can't handle to cold in the mornings.
+Instead, opt for lukewarm if you can't handle it being too cold in the mornings.
 Water that is too hot actually dehydrates your skin as it strips it from all it's natural oils.
 If you do indulge in a hot shower or bath, keep your bathroom door closed if possible, and after you dry, moisturise immediately.
 It is beneficial to use products with hyaluronic acid to keep the barrier of your skin from losing a lot of water.

 Upgrade your moisturiser, and use it often!